Take Part in Research

 Make a Difference for Breast Cancer Survivors

-We invite your general practice to be part of this NHMRC-funded randomised controlled trial supporting breast cancer survivors—in collaboration with Breast Cancer Network Australia, McGrath Foundation, and Cancer Council NSW.
+We invite your general practice to participate in this NHMRC-funded randomised controlled trial supporting breast cancer survivors.
+The trial is being conducted in collaboration with Breast Cancer Network Australia, McGrath Foundation, and Cancer Council NSW.

 Contact: Dr Nashid Hafiz – nashid.hafiz@sydney.edu.au or Dr Anna Singleton – anna.singleton@sydney.edu.au

 Are you an internationally qualified nurse working in Australia?
 We need your input!
-Participate in our milestone survey to help shape policies and training that enhance patient safety, promote person-centred care, and address health inequalities for Indigenous Peoples.
+Participate in our milestone survey to help shape policies and training that enhance patient safety, promote person-centred care, and address health inequalities for First Nations Peoples.
 Your contribution has the potential to drive meaningful changes!

 Get involved with general practice research involving nurse delivered team based care targeting treatable traits in COPD, and be remunerated for administration and training time as well for each patient recruited into the study.

-Are you a registered nurse or nurse practitioner in Victoria, New South Wales or South Australia who is part of a multidisciplinary team interested in participating in a Monash University- led study targeting treatable traits in patients with chronic obstructive pulmonary disease (COPD)?
+Are you a registered nurse or nurse practitioner in Victoria, New South Wales or South Australia who is part of a multidisciplinary team interested in participating in a Monash University- led study targeting treatable traits in patients with COPD?

 If you would like further information, please contact the TERRACOTTA team via email at: terracotta@monash.edu

-Do you provide health care for children under 5?
+Do you provide health care for children under five years?

 Researchers at the University of Sydney want to hear from you.